riordan/Logseq/pages/logseq.md

 		- ## Today I worked on:
 		- ## I had these meetings:
 		- ## Wrapup
-			- What did you do today?
+			- What did you accomplish today?
 			- What did you learn today?
 			- What do you want to do tomorrow?
 		-